sap-tutorials/Tutorials/tutorials/btp-sdm-gwi-onboarding-repo/btp-sdm-gwi-onboarding-repo.md

     }
     ```

     >**Note** Please modify the details according to your needs.
 It is not necessary to follow the same code snippet.
-A few details, such as repository IDs and destination names, may change.
+A few details, such as display name, and destination names, may change.
 It is important that you read the Prerequisites again.

     !![EnterCodeSnippet](EnterCodeSnippet in the Body.png)